The Definitive Guide To AI In Healthcare

 - Auxiliary robots: These are robots that find clinical application in a variety of arenas including patient care, nursing care, laboratory use, and care of elderly and debilitated patients.

-- Chatbots: Chatbots are AI powered algorithms capable of carrying out the basic conversations with the end users.
+- Chatbots: Chatbots are AI-powered algorithms, built by healthcare app developers, capable of carrying out the basic conversations with the end users.
 They have the potential to become the first point of contact for primary care.
 The severity of the query is determined and the chatbots ether resolve the issue or escalate it up to the physician.
 The widespread use of Chatbots greatly reduces the physician’s burden as well as negates the need for unnecessary drive to the healthcare providers.

 Real life applications